-Corequisite: MKTG 460.
+Prerequisites: BUSN 305 and MKTG 420; BSBA majors.
 Modern marketing is an increasingly analytical profession driven by the availability of big data and analytical techniques to improve decision making.
 This course exposes students to techniques and tools to convert massive customer data from varied sources into meaningful information.
 The course covers a spectrum of topics that include marketing metrics, web analytics, social media analytics, A/B testing, machine learning, and text analytics.
 The emphasis of this course is on interpreting and applying the results of data analysis to make real-life strategic marketing decisions.